 - Caldas de Reis – Santiago de Compostela (44 km)

-The Portuguese Coastal Path starts in the city of Porto and, as its name suggests, follows the coastline through trails, boardwalks and wooden walkways.
-The itinerary also passes through important coastal towns such as Viana do Castelo and Vigo.
-It joins the central Portuguese Way in the Galician town of Redondela, following a single route to Santiago.
-In addition, this variant coincides with the route of the Eurovelo 1 and is one of the best routes to do the Camino de Santiago by bicycle.
+The Camino Portugués by the Coast starts in the city of Porto and, as the name suggests, follows the coastline through trails, boardwalks, and wooden footbridges.
+The itinerary also passes through important coastal cities such as Viana do Castelo and Vigo.
+It joins the Camino Portugués central in the Galician village of Redondela, following a single path to Santiago.
+Additionally, this variant coincides with the Eurovelo 1 route and is one of the best routes to do the Camino de Santiago by bike.
+With a total of 270 km, the coastal Camino Portugués is slightly easier than the inland version as it has fewer elevation changes, making it a perfect route for beginners, even for doing with kids.

-Stages of the Portuguese Way along the coast by bike
+Stages of the Camino Portugués by the Coast by bike

 - Porto – Póvoa de Varzim (35 km)